 If a co-worker is going through a stressful time, including dealing with a mental health issue, the information in Helping troubled co-workers can help your team members learn how to help while protecting their own well-being.

-Another reason team members may not be supportive is if your workplace or team culture is one of personal competitiveness.
-To help reconsider the approach, you can help reset by using the team activity Improve team culture.
-For more ideas on building team resilience, review Protect your team against psychological injury
+Another reason team members may not be supportive is if your work environment or team culture is one of personal competitiveness.
+To help, you can reset by using the team activity Improve team culture.
+For more ideas on building team resilience, review Protect your team against psychological injury.

 Explore further